 - Download your WordPress database.
 You’re not quite done yet!
 Now, you’ll need to download your WordPress database as well.
 To do this locate ‘phpMyAdmin’ within your cPanel dashboard.

 With this tool open, select ‘Databases’ from the navigation bar.
 Then locate the database that’s associated with your WordPress installation.
 Open up that database and click the ‘Export’ tab on the top window.
 Save this file in the same location as your other backups.

 Keep in mind that beyond storing backups on your local computer, you may want to upload your backups to a cloud storage tool like Dropbox too.
 That way if one of your backups is compromised you know you’ll be covered.

 Make sure you regularly complete these backups as well.
 After all, there’s no point in restoring from a previous backup if it’s a few years old.

 Another approach to backing up your site is using FTP.
 This is probably the least frequently used approach, as it’s more technical.
 But, some users prefer working via an FTP connection.

 If that sounds like you, then follow the steps below:

 When you open up FileZilla you may need to show hidden files.
 There are certain WordPress files that are hidden by default that you’ll need to include in your backup.

 To do this navigate to Server>Force showing hidden files.

+Once you’ve downloaded and safely stored your backup you’ll also need to download your WordPress database.
 To do this you’ll need to login to your cPanel and follow the steps for phpMyAdmin above.